 Am I the only one who feels that for the last twenty years now he’s been taken for a ride?
 Admittedly, I cannot get into his stuff and maybe it’s my bleeding heart that suggests people put his [infamy] ahead of his mental health.
 I mean Steve Shelly?
 What the fuck, dude?
 You bring [this dude] to NYC and then figure out you can’t control him?!
 And this marks twice now where Gibby Haynes has been involved with (or suggested) that he’s slipped someone acid who is already struggling with reality on his own.
 He denies it, but Gibby ran with some unsavory cats who probably didn’t have the “moral highground” that he’d like us all to believe that he has.
 The Fucker video taped Daniel going through a clearly unstable period like it was some kind of neat trinket.
 I think anyone else would try to level out the dude and get him some help if they truly cared.
 Not Gibby.
 It was all some kind of science project where he could fuck around with a guy who has schizophrenia.

-Two years after the infamous acid rant, My Dinner With Daniel was filmed.
+My Dinner With Daniel was filmed two years after the infamous acid rant.
 It’s a deeply weird recording made by David Fair, who founded Half Japanese with his brother Jad Fair.
 The two brothers feature in this film in which Johnston comes over to David Fair’s house to eat tacos, with whom he was collaborating at the time.
 The Devil And Daniel Johnston frames this as an unsettling evening that Johnston hijacks.
 In actuality the film is just a thread of conversations that eventually breaks down into choreographed goofs that are interrupted by performances from Johnston and Mexican food.
 There are many genuine moments, most notably when Jad Fair tells Johnston that he cried when he first heard Hi, How Are You and begins to weep.

 If you’re dealing with Daniel Johnston, you’re dealing with mental illness, you know, 24/7 - as his parents would attest to.
 It’s horrible, it’s a blessing and a curse.
 One of my theses of the film […] was that; why is it that all these incredible artists suffer from the same thing, Bipolar disorder?